excalategit/myProjects/02 ETL - Local File to DB/01 project description.md

 generate a report of products, their reviews, and their corresponding reviewers because there is no relationship between the user and review tables.
 This prompted the creation of a second improved design to address this.

-The design here (based on best practice) loads data to a staging table, then first transforms and exports dimension data to their respective tables.
-Next it fetches the surrogate keys from those tables and imports them back to the staging table.
+The design here (based on best practice) first loads data to a staging table, then transforms and exports dimension data to their respective tables.
+Next it fetches the surrogate keys from the dimension tables and imports them back to the staging table.
 Finally it transforms and exports fact data together with all surrogate keys to the fact table.

-The method of loading all surrogate keys back to staging in order to populate the fact table is preferred because, now all the data (fact data and surrogate keys) are already in one place, ready for export to the fact table.
-The alternative would involve creating table joins between the fact, staging, and concerned dimension table to fetch the surrogate keys.
+The method of loading all surrogate keys back to staging in order to populate the fact table is preferred because, this way all the data (fact data and surrogate keys) are already in one place, ready for export to the fact table.
+The alternative would involve creating table joins between the fact, staging, and concerned dimension tables in order to fetch surrogate keys.

-Note that this design sometimes require some transformation to be done on the data in staging before exporting to dimension tables.
+Note that this design requires some transformation to be done on the data in staging before exporting to dimension tables.
 This is because at the step where surrogate keys are loaded back to staging, the action is based on a comparison between staging and dimension table data which will fail if one table is transformed and the other not.